Some Results on the Complexity of Numerical Integration: Tensor Product Problems and Weights

 \end{theorem}

 \begin{remark} This result was modified and improved in various ways and we mention some important results.
-Hinrichs~\cite{Hinr} proved the lower bound
+Hinrichs~\cite{novakHinr} proved the lower bound

-Aistleitner~\cite{A11} proved that the constant $C$ in \eqref{star} can be taken as 100.
-Aistleitner and Hofer~\cite{AH14} proved more on upper bounds.
-Already the proof in \cite{HNWW99} showed that an upper bound $D_\infty^* (x_1, \dots , x_n) \le C \, \sqrt{\frac{d}{n}}$ holds with high probability if the points $x_1, \dots, x_n$ are taken independently and uniformly distributed.
-Doerr~\cite{Do14} proved the respective lower bound, hence
+Aistleitner~\cite{novakA11} proved that the constant $C$ in \eqref{novakstar} can be taken as 100.
+Aistleitner and Hofer~\cite{novakAH14} proved more on upper bounds.
+Already the proof in \cite{novakHNWW99} showed that an upper bound $D_\infty^* (x_1, \dots , x_n) \le C \, \sqrt{\frac{d}{n}}$ holds with high probability if the points $x_1, \dots, x_n$ are taken independently and uniformly distributed.
+Doerr~\cite{novakDo14} proved the respective lower bound, hence

 Since the upper bounds are proved with the probabilistic method, we only know the \emph{existence} of points with small star discrepancy.
 The existence results can be transformed into (more or less explicit) constructions and the problem is, of course, to minimize the computing time as well as the discrepancy.
 One of the obstacles is that already the computation of the star discrepancy of given points $x_1, x_2, \dots , x_n$ is very difficult.
-We refer the reader to \cite{D08,DP13,DP14,DOG06,DGKP07,DGW10,DGW14,Gn12a,Hin12}.
+We refer the reader to~\cite{novakD08,novakDP13,novakDP14,novakDOG06,novakDGKP07,novakDGW10, novakDGW14,novakGn12a,novakHin12}.

-Recently Dick~\cite{D14} proved a tractability result for another unweighted space that is defined via an $L_1$-norm and consists in periodic functions; we denote Fourier coefficients by $\tilde f(k)$, where $k \in \Z^d$.
+Recently Dick~\cite{novakD14} proved a tractability result for another unweighted space that is defined via an $L_1$-norm and consists of periodic functions; we denote Fourier coefficients by $\tilde f(k)$, where $k \in \Z^d$.
 Let $0 < \alpha \le 1$ and $1 \le p \le \infty$ and

 Dick proved the upper bound

 for any prime number $n$.
 Hence the complexity is at most quadratic in $d$.